-Let students know that they will be sharing their favorite snack.
+Tell students to think of their favorite snack.
 Brainstorm a few, including some healthy options.
-Have students show they're ready to share by showing a thumbs up on the screen.
+Have students show they're ready to share by giving a thumbs up.
 Describe a popcorn share by connecting to popping corn-once a kernel is popped, it changes from a seed to a fluffy piece of popcorn.
-When they share today, they will pop by unmuting, standing, and saying "Pop."
-The trick is that only one person can share at a time, so if two stand up to share, they both sit again.
-If only one person stands, they say their favorite snack and remain standing.
-At that time, anyone else who has the same favorite snack stands up, unmutes, says "Pop, pop," and stays standing (multiple people can "pop pop").
+When they share today, they will pop by standing up and saying "pop."
+The trick is that only one person can share at a time, so if two stand up to share, they both sit down again.
+If only one person stands, they say their snack and stay standing.
+At that time, anyone else who has the same favorite snack stands up, unmutes, says "pop pop," and stays standing (here, multiple people can pop up).
 Continue until everyone is standing.
+If there's time, repeat with another topic to share.